Roseville Center For People With Down Syndrome Vandalized One Week After Opening

 ROSEVILLE (CBS13) – Vandals hit a center in Roseville that assists people with special needs.

-Saturday night, the windows of the brand-new Gigi’s Playhouse were defaced with graffiti and hate speech directed toward people with down syndrome.READ MORE: Prominent Stockton Civic Leader Sammy Nunez Faces Child Sex Abuse Charges
+Saturday night, the windows of the brand-new Gigi’s Playhouse were defaced with graffiti and hate speech directed toward people with down syndrome.READ MORE: Modesto Man Accused Of Hit And Run In Death Of 18-Month-Old Boy

 The vandalism came just about a week after the center’s grand opening.

 “The people of Sacramento welcomed this facility with open arms last weekend, as more than 500 people attended our grand opening celebration,” the center said in a statement.
-“In just the past week, our new Gigi’s Playhouse served as a lifeline to dozens of families, with classes and support for children and adults with Down syndrome and their families.READ MORE: 12th Dead Whale Washes Up On Bay Area Beach This Year
+“In just the past week, our new Gigi’s Playhouse served as a lifeline to dozens of families, with classes and support for children and adults with Down syndrome and their families.READ MORE: 3 Hospitalized After Large Fire Damages Several Units At Modesto Apartment Complex

 Gigi’s said it is currently working with law enforcement to find those responsible.